-Except as disclosed in the foregoing tables, there were no other loans at December 31, 2022 that are not already disclosed where there is information about possible credit problems of borrowers that caused us serious doubts about the ability of the borrowers to comply with present loan repayment terms and that may result in disclosure of such loans in the future.
+Except as disclosed in the foregoing tables, there were no other loans at December 31, 2021 that are not already disclosed where there is information about possible credit problems of borrowers that caused us serious doubts about the ability of the borrowers to comply with present loan repayment terms and that may result in disclosure of such loans in the future.

 At December 31,

-(In thousands) 2022 2021
+(In thousands) 2021 2020

 Non-accrual loans:

 Residential:

-One- to four-family \$ 2,605 \$ 2,577
+One- to four-family \$ 2,577 \$ 3,245

 Commercial:

-Real estate - nonresidential 416 416
+Real estate - nonresidential 416 1,103

+Multi-family 42

-Commercial business 587 161
+Commercial business 161 688

-Consumer:
+Consumer

-Home equity and junior liens 172 66
+Home equity and junior liens 66 102

-Manufactured homes 368
+Manufactured homes 75

-Automobile 21 44
+Automobile 44 33

-Student 68

-Recreational vehicle 135
+Other consumer 31

-Total non-accrual loans \$ 4,372 \$ 3,264
+Total non-accrual loans \$ 3,264 \$ 5,319

 Real estate owned:

 Residential:

-One- to four-family \$ 12 \$ 27
+One- to four-family \$ 27 \$ 45

-Total real estate owned \$ 12 \$ 27
+Total real estate owned \$ 27 \$ 45

-Total non-performing assets \$ 4,384 \$ 3,291
+Total non-performing assets \$ 3,291 \$ 5,364

 Ratios:

-Total non-performing loans to total loans 1.51% 1.23%
+Total non-performing loans to total loans 1.23% 1.93%

-Total non-performing loans to total assets 1.13% 0.86%
+Total non-performing loans to total assets 0.86% 1.42%

-Total non-performing assets to total assets 1.13% 0.87%
+Total non-performing assets to total assets 0.87% 1.43%

-1 5

 Troubled Debt Restructurings.
 We occasionally modify loans to help a borrower stay current on his or her loan and to avoid foreclosure.
 We consider modifications only after analyzing the borrower's current repayment capacity, evaluating the strength of any guarantors based on documented current financial information, and assessing the current value of any collateral pledged.
-We generally do not forgive principal or interest on loans but may do so if it is in our best interest and increases the likelihood that we can collect the remaining principal balance.
+We generally do not forgive principal or interest on loans, but may do so if it is in our best interest and increases the likelihood that we can collect the remaining principal balance.
 We may modify the terms of loans to lower interest rates (which may be at below market rates), to provide for fixed interest rates on loans where fixed rates are otherwise not available, or to provide for interest-only terms.
 These modifications are made only when there is a reasonable and attainable workout plan that has been agreed to by the borrower and that is in our best interests.

-At December 31, 2022, we had seven loans totaling \$2.5 million that were classified as troubled debt restructurings which were all performing according to their restructured loan agreements with the exception of one automobile loan with an outstanding principal balance of \$7,000.
+At December 31, 2021, we had 15 loans totaling \$3.0 million that were classified as troubled debt restructurings which were all performing according to their restructured loan agreements with the exception of one automobile loan with an outstanding principal balance of \$9,000.
+TDR loans increased \$452,000 in 2021 due to the restructure of a \$294,000 nonresidential real estate loan in addition to the restructure of a loan relationship for \$289,000 which included four one- to four-family residential mortgage loans and two nonresidential real estate loans.